 The Chair and Vice Chair(s) will appoint a Chairperson for each Standing Committee, and ad hoc committees as needed.
 All committee members shall be Commissioners who volunteer to serve on an active basis.
 The Chairperson of a Standing Committee shall serve as appointed, on an annual basis.

 Commissioners are expected to serve on, and actively participate in, one to three of the following standing committees:

-Faculty, Staff, and Student Interest Committee
+Faculty and Staff Interest Committee

 - Work with senior leadership to evaluate, develop, and implement methods to assess and enhance the campus climate.